epeios-q37/epeios.bak/other/tutorials/programming/README.md

 The content of the `Body.html` will be put in the *body* section of the HTML main page, and the content of the `Head.html` file will be put in the *head* section of the same page.
 The CSS rules are usually put in the latter file.

-- Exercise A: introducing string and function call,
+- Exercise *A*: introducing string and function call,
-- exercise B: introducing variable and string concatenation,
+- exercise *B*: introducing variable and string concatenation,
-- exercise C: introducing function definition.
+- exercise *C*: introducing function definition (interactive).

+Below exercises are available for *fr* only.

+- exercise *Z_1*: (in)equation of the first degree  (interactive),
+- exercise *Z_2*: example of use of turtle graphics,
+- exercise *Z_3*: drawing of polygons using turtle graphics  (interactive).